VideoRFT: Incentivizing Video Reasoning Capability in MLLMs via Reinforced Fine-Tuning: Introduction

 Motivated by the above analysis, we propose \ourmethod, a novel reinforcement fine-tuning framework to incentivize the video reasoning capability in \mllms (see Fig.~\ref{fig:overview}).
-To overcome the scarcity of video CoTs, we develop a scalable, cognitively inspired pipeline for high-quality video CoT dataset construction.
-Specifically, we first extract structured textual descriptions from videos using a MLLM to capture fine-grained visual details.
-The descriptions are then fed into a reasoning-capable LLM (\eg, \deepseekr), which generates initial CoTs through blind reasoning—relying solely on textual descriptions.
-However, due to the lack of visual context, these CoTs often suffer from inconsistencies and hallucinations \cite{Faithful,HallucinationSurvey}.
-To resolve this, we develop a cross-modal revision stage, wherein a MLLM refines the initial CoTs by taking the original video content, ensuring consistency with visual evidence.
+To overcome the scarcity of video CoTs, we develop a scalable, cognitively inspired pipeline that integrates multiple expert models to collaboratively construct high-quality video CoT datasets.
+Specifically, we first employ a specialized MLLM to extract structured textual descriptions from videos, capturing fine-grained visual details.
+These descriptions are then processed by a reasoning-capable LLM (\eg, \deepseekr), which generates initial CoTs through blind reasoning—relying solely on textual input.
+However, due to the lack of direct visual grounding, such CoTs often contain inconsistencies and hallucinations~\cite{HallucinationSurvey}.
+To mitigate this issue, we introduce a cross-modal revision stage, wherein a MLLM refines the initial CoTs by incorporating the original video, ensuring consistency with visual evidence.
 Based on this pipeline, we construct two large-scale datasets, \ie, \cotdataset and \rldataset, which together support the \rft process in \ourmethod.

 Furthermore, to strengthen the RL phase, we develop a novel semantic-consistency reward that explicitly enhances the visual faithfulness of reasoning outputs in \mllms.
-Our key observation is that the reasoning traces of \mllms are typically structured into three consecutive parts for \textit{question parsing}, \textit{video describing}, and \textit{abstract reasoning}.
-While the \textit{question parsing} and \textit{abstract reasoning} components are not necessarily grounded in the visual input, the \textit{video describing} part should closely align with the actual visual semantics.
+Our key observation is that the reasoning traces of \mllms are typically structured into three consecutive parts: \textit{question parsing}, \textit{video describing}, and \textit{abstract reasoning}.
+While the \textit{question parsing} and \textit{abstract reasoning} components are not necessarily grounded in the visual input, the \textit{video describing} part should be closely aligned with the actual visual semantics.
 Based on this insight, our semantic-consistency reward measures the alignment between the token representations of the \textit{video description} part and the visual features of the input video.
 This reward is integrated into the GRPO algorithm to guide \mllms toward generating visually grounded outputs.

 \textbf{Contributions of this work.} We propose \ourmethod, a novel framework that extends \rft to \mllms so as to emulate human-like video reasoning capabilities.
 To achieve this, we first establish a CoT foundation for video \rft by designing a cognitively inspired pipeline to curate large-scale, high-quality video CoT annotations.
 Furthermore, we introduce a novel semantic-consistency reward to explicitly guide the reasoning trajectories of \mllms grounded in visual evidence, which enhances the effectiveness of \rft in cross-modal reasoning.
 Built on these contributions, \ourmethod favorably outperforms advanced competitors on a series of challenging video reasoning benchmarks.